 6. Premature babies get tired at the breast

 This is believed to be true because babies, not only premature babies, tend to fall asleep at the breast when the flow of milk is slow especially in the first few weeks.
 The baby is given a bottle and because the flow of milk is rapid, the baby wakes up and sucks forcefully.
 The false conclusion?
-The baby tired out at the breast because it’s hard work and the bottle is easier.
+The baby tired out at the breast because it’s hard work to breastfeed and the bottle is easier.
 This notion is also believed because even lactation consultants believe that babies “transfer milk”, that they suck milk out of the breast and thus they get tired at the breast, that they burn too many calories by breastfeeding and many other myths.
 No, here’s the secret: breastfeeding parents transfer milk, not babies.
 Babies do their part by latching on well and stimulating the flow of milk to increase.

 Premature babies often do not latch on well, partly because we teach latching on so poorly.
 With a good latch, the use of breast compression and, if necessary, using a lactation aid at the breast to supplement if necessary, the baby will get good flow and not fall asleep at the breast.
 Get that flow increased and you will see that breastfeeding is neither difficult for the baby nor tiring for him.